RocioBLion/RocioBLion/README.md

 ### hey there 👋

+i'm Rocio, a student of Psychology and Human Biology at the University of the Republic (UdelaR). i'm a neuroscience and data science enthusiast. 🧠

 <!--
 **RocioBLion/RocioBLion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. i'm Rocio, a student of Psychology and Human Biology at the University of the Republic (UdelaR). i'm a neuroscience and data science enthusiast. 🧠